C-574/PhotonVM/README.md

 The code that the Photon compiler packs into a executable format is very Assembly-like and linear.
 Also the VM is portable between different operating systems (currently only tested on Windows 7/10 and Linux Ubuntu 14.04 LTS).

+The full documentation can be found at [http://C-574.github.io/PhotonVM](http://C-574.github.io/PhotonVM "PhotonVM Documentation")

 # Examples #
 ------------